Crystal growing technologies

 High pressure vertical zone melting (HPVZM)

-A method that is quite similar to Bridgman, but with a few upgrades.
-As the name suggests, this method melts the crystal zone by zone.
-Basically, a moving molten zone is moving through the material.
-As this zone moves, it recrystallizes the molten interface.
-This also helps to purify the crystal because impurities travel to one end of the ingot.
-For growing II-VI compound crystals, high pressure chamber is required to control the composition.
+This method is quite similar to Bridgman but with a few upgrades.
+As the name suggests, the crystal is melted zone by zone.
+Essentially, a molten zone moves through the material, and as it progresses, it recrystallizes the molten interface.
+This process also helps purify the crystal, as impurities travel to one end of the ingot.
+For growing II-VI compound crystals, a high-pressure chamber is required to control the composition.

 Advantages: